trueprint/redux-standard-actions/README.md

   throw(state, action) {...}
 });
 ```

+If `undefined` or `null` is passed in either the single reducer form, or as the values of `next` or `throw` in the map form, an error is thrown.

 The optional third parameter specifies a default or initial state, which is used when `undefined` is passed to the reducer.